 The maps shown above based the efficiency of the average EV.
 However, there are now options on the market that are even more efficient.
 Using one of these more efficient EVs (Hyundai Ioniq BEV, Prius Prime, and Tesla Model 3) means lower emissions.
 With these cleaner EVs, 99 percent of the country is in a region where electricity emissions would be lower than a 50 MPG gasoline vehicle.

 How do other EVs compare?
 Use our EV emissions tool to estimate the emissions from a specific EV in your area.

 A trend that’s likely to continue

-Electric vehicles produce less emissions now because the electric grid is getting cleaner.
-Over the last ten years, the fraction of power from coal has fallen from nearly 50 percent to 30 percent.
+Electric vehicles produce fewer emissions now because the electric grid is getting cleaner.
+Over the last ten years, power from coal has fallen from nearly 50 percent to 30 percent.
 Over the same time, utility-scale renewable power like solar and wind power have grown to make up 10 percent of electricity generation.

 This analysis relies on data from power plants for 2016, the most current data that includes details on the geographic location of emissions.
-However, based on the overall data on from 2017, it looks like emissions will continue to fall, with both coal and natural gas declining while renewable power continues to increase.
+However, based on the overall data on from 2017, it looks like emissions will continue to fall.
+That’s with both coal and natural gas declining.
+All the while renewable power continues to increase.

-The falling emissions from electric power over the last decade also highlights the need to work to clean up electricity generation and transportation now.
-While we are moving in the right direction with renewable power and growing numbers of EV models, it takes time to replace existing power plants and gasoline cars.
-It’s vital that we accelerate the adoption of EVs, even if all power is not yet from renewable or low-carbon sources.
+In conclusion, falling emissions from electric power over the last decade is most important.
+However it also highlights the need for work to clean up electricity generation.
+Especially transportation now.
+Therefore we are moving in the right direction.
+Finally with renewable power and growing numbers of EV models.
+Yet it takes time to replace existing power plants and gas cars.
+Therefore it’s vital that we accelerate EVs.
+Finally, even if all power is not yet from renewable or low-carbon sources.